Long Island Sound

 Onondaga Lake

 Onondaga Lake, located on the northwest side of Syracuse, NY, is improving after a century of abuse.
 Great strides in water quality improvements have been made as a result of action required under the Clean Water Act and Superfund by Onondaga County and Honeywell International, respectively.
-CCE is active in efforts to improve overall water quality of Onondaga Lake and engage the Onondaga Lake watershed community on opportunities to help protect Onondaga Lake.
+CCE is active in efforts to improve the overall water quality of Onondaga Lake and engage the Onondaga Lake watershed community on opportunities to help protect Onondaga Lake.
 Onondaga Lake is a unique treasure to the Syracuse and Onondaga County community.
-The largely undeveloped the waterfront is owned by the public and restoration provides opportunities to reclaim this as a community asset.
+The largely undeveloped waterfront is owned by the public and restoration provides opportunities to reclaim this as a community asset.

 Long Island